osalyousef/osalyousef/README.md

 -->

 - I am a Computer Science student in Qassim University
-- 📫 You can reach me at Twitter DMS or my Email: os.forwork1@gmail.com
+- 📫 You can reach me my Email: os.forwork1@gmail.com

-- I keep my best projects private and the ones i dont care about public so , if you're interested in seeing my work just hit me up (: